The single-stack 9mm pistol has become among the top choice for personal defense. Here’s a look at some of the best offerings in the class.

 - 5 9mm Revolver Options Sized Right For Everyday Carry

 - How To Choose The Best 9mm Ammo For Self-Defense

 - Is The 9mm Luger The Best All-Around Defensive Cartridge?

 Ruger has done an excellent job of giving shooters exactly what they need in a personal defense gun while maintaining a trim profile and a low price.
 This striker-fired pistol has a through-hardened allow steel slide, alloy steel barrel and one-piece glass-filled nylon frame, which means durable construction in a compact package.
 With a 3.12-inch barrel, this single-stack 9mm pistol weighs just over 17-ounces unloaded and measures four and a half-inches high.
 The seven-round magazine fits flush with the bottom of the grip, but there is an included finger extension is you want more real estate.
 Overall length is 6 inches, and width is a scant .9 inches, meaning that this single stack is only slightly larger than the brand’s ultra-compact LCP .380.
 It’s available with or without a manual safety, and all models come with a bladed safety trigger for extra security.
 The drift-adjustable sights are dovetailed into the receiver, yet they have a low-profile design that ensures they won’t hang up when you draw.
-There are also a number of distributor exclusive versions in various colors and configurations. ($479; Ruger.com)
+This model is now discontinued by Ruger, but it's still widely available. ($479; Ruger.com)